Reducing emissions from aviation

 As a step towards global action to mitigate the climate impacts of aviation, the EU has imposed a cap on CO2 emissions from flights arriving at or departing from EU airports.

-Since 2012, emissions from international aviation are included in the EU Emissions Trading System (EU ETS).
+Since the beginning of 2012, emissions from international aviation are included in the EU Emissions Trading System (EU ETS).

 Like industrial installations covered by the EU ETS, airlines receive tradeable allowances covering a certain level of CO2 emissions from their flights per year.

-The Commission concluded that bringing aviation into the EU ETS is the most cost-efficient and environmentally effective option for controlling aviation emissions after undertaking a wide-ranging consultation of stakeholders and the public and analysing several types of market-based solutions.
+In proposing the inclusion of aviation in the EU ETS in 2006, the Commission concluded that this was the most cost-efficient and environmentally effective option for controlling aviation emissions following a wide-ranging consultation of stakeholders and the public and analysis of several types of market-based solutions.

 Compared with alternatives such as a fuel tax, including aviation in the EU ETS provides the same environmental benefit at a lower cost to society - or a higher environmental benefit for the same cost.